pbelmans/twisted-hodge/README.md

 * [MR0447266] Brückmann, Peter: Zur Kohomologie von vollständigen Durchschnitten mit Koeffizienten in der Garbe der Keime der Differentialformen.
 II.
   Math.
 Nachr.
 77 (1977), 307–318.

+If you have used this code in any way, please consider citing it as explained on [Zenodo](https://doi.org/10.5281/zenodo.7006757).
+You can choose to cite a specific version, or the library in general.

 ## Getting started